goldentoaste/screenCap/README.md

 * Hotkeys are not recongnized if the selected program has a higher level of privilage, for exmaple task manager, or program started as admin.
 Check 'start as admin' in the program or in windows properties to work around this.

 * The Ui is built with tkinter, so the interface looks pretty utilitarian(ugly), but thankfully the user won't interact much with it.
-Some ui features wouldn't be implemented due to tkinter limitations.
+Some ui features couldn't be implemented due to tkinter limitations.

 * Memory usage is slightly higher, and also high cpu usage when dragging snapshots(tkinter does not support draggable window, so a costly work around is used).
 So this program might choke on very low end systems, maybe.